Skip to main content

 • (if applicable) reference of existing pavement licence currently under consideration by the local authority;

-• any other evidence needed to demonstrate how the Council’s local conditions, and any national conditions will be satisfied.
+• any other evidence needed to demonstrate how the Council’s local conditions, and any national conditions will be satisfied, and

 3.2 Fees

-The fee for applying for a licence under the new process are set locally, but are capped by the Government at £100.
+The fee for applying for a licence under the new process are set locally, but are capped by the Government at £500 for new applications and £350 for renewal applications.

-Application fees must accompany the application in order for the application to be considered valid and for the consultation period to commence.
+Application fees must accompany the application for the application to be considered valid, and for the consultation period to commence.

 The fee is an ‘application’ fee for the processing of the application.
 The fee will not be refunded if the application is withdrawn, refused or if a licence is surrendered or revoked before expiration.